michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 }
 ```

-When the app is run for the first time, it fetches the whole config from `http://localhost:3000/config`.
-But the next time we have the timestamp of the newest updated element stored locally and we will call it like this: `http://localhost:3000/config/2020-10-17T18:43:19.000Z`.
+When the app is run for the first time, it fetches the entire configuration from `http://localhost:3000/config`.
+On subsequent runs, the timestamp of the newest updated element is stored locally, and the app will call the endpoint like this: `http://localhost:3000/config/2020-10-17T18:43:19.000Z`.

-Unfortunately, the standard formatter for ISO-8601 from `DateFormatter` doesn't allow fractional seconds that are returned from the backend side, so a custom formatter had to be implemented.
-I used the same approach as [here](https://stackoverflow.com/questions/46458487/how-to-convert-a-date-string-with-optional-fractional-seconds-using-codable-in-s/46458771#46458771).
+Unfortunately, the standard ISO-8601 formatter from `DateFormatter` doesn't support fractional seconds returned from the backend, so a custom formatter had to be implemented.
+I used the approach described [here](https://stackoverflow.com/questions/46458487/how-to-convert-a-date-string-with-optional-fractional-seconds-using-codable-in-s/46458771#46458771).

-As you can see after we fetch the data, we `decode` it and then `update` our local storage.
+After fetching the data, we `decode` it and then `update` our local storage.

-The method to decode configs uses a standard JSONDecoder but we need to remember about setting `dateDecodingStrategy`.
-Otherwise the timestamp won't be represented correctly.
+The method to decode configurations uses a standard `JSONDecoder`, but it’s important to set the `dateDecodingStrategy`.
+Without it, the timestamp won't be represented correctly.

 ```swift
 private func decodedConfigs(data: Data) -> [Config] {